LappleApple/awesome-leading-and-managing/People-Ops-Perf-Reviews-and-Goal-setting.md

 - [Give Performance Reviews that Actually Inspire Employees](http://news.gallup.com/opinion/gallup/219863/give-performance-reviews-actually-inspire-employees.aspx) - by Ben Wigert and Annamarie Mann.
 Takeaway: Traditional annual reviews don't usually inspire people to perform better because there's often a lack of trust, context and connection to make them useful.
 Better alternatives focus on being achievement-oriented, fair and accurate, and developmental.
 Consider calling them "progress reviews" to make them more encouraging.

 - [How to Be a Better Manager by Remembering 5 Simple Phrases](https://getlighthouse.com/blog/how-to-be-a-better-manager/) - by Lighthouse.
 Takeaway: They are, “...that sounds important to you, let me write that down” (helps you keep your promises, and is a signal that you value what they said); "...what can we each do by next time to make progress on this?”; “Yes and...”; "...tell me about the last time that happened"; "...together...”

+- [How to Discuss Poor Performance with an Employee](https://knowyourteam.com/blog/2019/01/31/how-to-discuss-poor-performance-with-an-employee) - by Claire Lew.
+Takeaway: Provides some conversation structures to handle employees who are either aware or unaware of their poor performance.

 - [How to Get to the Core by Asking the Right Questions](https://www.tombartel.me/blog/how-to-get-to-the-core/) - by Tom Bartel.
 Takeaway: Asking why, listening to someone before making assumptions and stating them, and achieving buy-in are critical to getting someone to adapt their behavior.
 Mistakes like suggestive questions, "you have to fix it" messaging and inflexible plans will alienate and not solve the issue.